 Under the Drugs and Cosmetics Act, the regulation of the manufacturing, sale, and distribution of drugs and devices is primarily the concern of state authorities.
-Central authorities are responsible for approving new drugs, controlling the quality of imported drugs, coordinating the activities of state organizations, and providing expert advice in order to bring about a uniformity in the enforcement of the Drugs and Cosmetics Act.
+Central authorities are responsible for approving new drugs, controlling the quality of imported drugs, coordinating the activities of state organizations, and providing expert advice to bring about a uniformity in enforcing the Drugs and Cosmetics Act.

 The Medical Devices Rules

 Medical devices and in vitro diagnostics (IVDs) in India are regulated under the Medical Device Rules that came into effect in 2018.
 Medical devices are categorized into Class A (low risk), Class B (low moderate risk), Class C (moderate high risk), or Class D (high risk) devices.
 IVDs are categorized separately using the same class names and risk levels from Class A to Class D.

 The Central Licensing Authority is the authoritative body that oversees the importation of all classes of medical devices; the manufacture of Class C and D medical devices; the clinical evaluation and approval of investigational medical devices; and the clinical evaluation and approval of new IVDs.
 The responsibility of overseeing the manufacture of Class A and B medical devices and the sale, stocking, exhibiting, and distribution of all classes of medical devices is delegated to state licensing authorities.

 For more detailed information regarding the requirements and process for registering medical devices and pharmaceuticals in India, please see Medical Device Registration in India and Pharmaceutical and API Product Registration in India.